Guide for Voting Assistance Officers

 Manage your program

-- Create or continue a Continuity Folder.
+- Create or maintain your Continuity Folder.

 - List your contact information in your installation directory for referrals.